openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step3.md

+Using Ansible Operator, *Custom Resource (CR)* state change signals to the Operator that certain Playbooks/Roles should be executed.
+So what does a Custom Resource look like?

+As a creator/user of an Ansible Operator, you'll create CRs to test that your Operator has the expected response to each CR trigger.

+## Structure of a Custom Resource

-The Custom Resource file format is a Kubernetes resource file.
-The object has mandatory fields:
+The Custom Resource takes the format of a Kubernetes resource.
+The object definition has _mandatory_ fields:

+### Mandatory Fields

-* **apiVersion**: The version of the Custom Resource that will be created.
+* **apiVersion**: Version of the Custom Resource that will be created

-* **kind**: The kind of the Custom Resource that will be created
+* **kind**: Kind of the Custom Resource that will be created

-* **metadata**: Kubernetes specific metadata to be created
+* **metadata**: Kubernetes metadata that will be created

-* **spec**: This is the key-value list of variables which are passed to Ansible.
-This field is optional and will be empty by default.
+* **spec**: Key-value list of variables which are passed to Ansible. *Optional* and will be empty by default.

-* **annotations**: Kubernetes specific annotations to be appended to the CR.
+* **annotations**: Kubernetes annotations to be appended to the CR.
 See the below section for Ansible Operator specific annotations.

-**Ansible Operator annotations**

-This is the list of CR annotations which will modify the behavior of the operator:
+### Annotations
+Custom Resource annotations can be applied to modify Ansible Operator behavior:

 * **ansible.operator-sdk/reconcile-period**: Used to specify the reconciliation interval for the CR.
-This value is parsed using the standard Golang package time.
-Specifically ParseDuration is used which will use the default of s suffix giving the value in seconds.
+  * This value is parsed using the standard Golang package time.
+Specifically, ParseDuration is used which will use the default of an 's' suffix giving the value in seconds (e.g. "30" would become "30s" as shown below).

-Example:
+## Custom Resource Example
+If an Ansible Operator was watching for events from `kind: Foo` with `apiVersion: foo.example.com/v1alpha1`, an Ansible Playbook/Role could be triggered in response to creation of the resource shown below.

 ```yaml
 apiVersion: "foo.example.com/v1alpha1"